jpaulrajredhat/kind-development/README.md

 If you need to test your Airflow dags, copy all dags to "/dags" folder and re-run "./deploy.sh airflow"
+    or

+you can directly copy dags folder to the running POD using the following Kube CLI so that you don't need to re-deploy Airflow.

+There is an another option thaty you can mount a dag folder to KIND cluster so that all dags will be available immediately without any other external action which is currently in progress.

+    ```bash
+    kubectl  get pods -n airflow
+    ```
+    ```bash
+    kubectl cp $CURRENT_DIR/dags airflow/$POD_NAME:/opt/airflow/
+    ```

 To deploy just **Minio**